phosid/TweetMe/README.md

 # TweetMe

-**TweetMe** is a basic version of the Twitter app that gets your tweets and allows you to post tweets as well.

-# Twitter - Part II

-This is a basic Twitter app to view, compose, favorite, and retweet tweets.
+**TweetMe** is a basic version of the Twitter app to view, compose, favorite, and retweet tweets.

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories